Updated May 2025

-As far as cities go, Lisbon has quickly shot to one of the top spots on my list of favorites since my first trip.
+As far as European cities go, Lisbon has quickly shot to one of the top spots on my list of favorites.
+I’ve visited twice now and I know it’s one I’ll continue to revisit over the years.

 When to Visit Lisbon

-The best time to visit Lisbon is in March to May or September to October during shoulder season.
+The best time to visit Lisbon is between March and May or September and October during shoulder season.
 During these times of year, you’ll find that hotel rates are cheaper and the streets are less crowded.

 Lisbon is definitely not too packed compared to other cities in Europe (yet!), so as long as you’re comfortable with the temperature and prices you find during your scheduled visit, then you should still have a great time no matter when you go.